Flagodna-Developer/fastiquran/README.md

 ---
 layout: default
 title: "FastiQuran"
-description: "Lightweight, Ad-Free, and Always Free"
+description: "Free · No Ads · Cross-Platform.
+Just Quran for You"
 image: ""
 permalink: /
 ---

-# FastiQuran - Lightweight, Ad-Free, and Always Free
+# FastiQuran – Free · No Ads · Cross-Platform.
+Just Quran for You

-**FastiQuran** is a fast, lightweight Quran app designed for a distraction-free experience.
-It’s completely free to use, with no ads — ever.
+**FastiQuran** is a fast, lightweight, and customizable Quran app built for a distraction-free experience.
+It’s completely **free**, **ad-free**, and available **across platforms** — so you can focus on the Quran, anytime, anywhere.

----
+No subscriptions.
+No pop-ups.
+No compromises.
+Just Quran, made for you.